Aahkns/Aahkns/README.md

 ---

 ### 👨‍🔬 Who am I?
-I am a stats nerd currently navigating the world of graduate-level probability, inference, and machine learning at IIT Kanpur.
+I am a lazy stat post graduate currently navigating the world of graduate-level probability, inference, and machine learning at IIT Kanpur.
 I'm exploring real-world datasets to see if the theory actually holds up.

 **Fun fact:** I have a 95% confidence interval that I enjoy coffee more than the average person (p < 0.05).